lj-school/2025-11-18-editor-rewrite/rewrite-editor-core.md

 - `FlatNodes`: This is the internal representation of the document.
 A flat node has a unique id and can reference other flat nodes by their id.

+## Learnings

+- Node types need to be adressed by a unique name / identifier.
+This is needed for serialization and deserialization of the document (for example for copy/paste or exchanging new content via CDRT/OT).
+With a global registry the node type can be looked up by its name.
+  - Idea: Node type name can be calculated automatically (e.g. like a hash tree)

 ## Open Questions

 ### FP-style or OO-style API